isomerpages/psd-corp/newsroom/speeches/_posts/2023-09-12-post-Keynote Address by Mr Chan Chun Sing at the 9th Singapore‑China Forum on Leadership.md

 </p><p style="margin-left:30px;"> iii.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Another part of it is driven by diverse aspirations and needs of our people, as societies become more affluent and better educated.&nbsp;

 </p><p style="margin-left:30px;"> iv.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Yet, another reason is the results of a hyperconnected world.
 Exposure to external influences with different contexts and values systems from other parts of the world can ignite the contestation of ideas and ideologies in society, and lead to incessant comparisons.
-Often social media amplifies these social divides.<br>
+Often social media amplifies these social divides.</p><br>

 14.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;However, the challenges of our world are more connected than ever before.
 No country, big or small, can live in isolation, insulated from the rest of the world.&nbsp;&nbsp;<br>

-</p><p style="margin-left:30px;"> a.&nbsp;&nbsp;&nbsp;&nbsp;COVID-19 pandemic has shown us how inextricably interconnected and interdependent we are, not only in pandemic prevention and management, but also in supply chains, global economic growth and global financial systems.<br>
+<p></p><p style="margin-left:30px;"> a.&nbsp;&nbsp;&nbsp;&nbsp;COVID-19 pandemic has shown us how inextricably interconnected and interdependent we are, not only in pandemic prevention and management, but also in supply chains, global economic growth and global financial systems.<br>

 </p><p style="margin-left:30px;"> b.&nbsp;&nbsp;&nbsp;&nbsp;Climate change is also another looming crisis that presents fundamental threats to our survival, from rising sea levels, climate-related diseases to food and water insecurity.<br>